theOehrly/Fast-F1/docs/api_reference/livetiming.rst

 Important Notes
 ---------------

 - You should try to record a full session whenever possible.
-Recording should start 2-3 minutes before a sessions starts.
+Recording may need to start up to one hour before the start of the session to capture all data.
   The api parser may not be able to deal with the data correctly if the beginning of a session is missing.
 Your mileage may vary depending on what and how much data is missing.

 - You should not mix recorded live timing data and data requested from the api after a session.
 The data will likely not be synchronized correctly.